vimalloc/flask-jwt-extended/docs/blocklist_and_token_revoking.rst

 Handling Revoking of Refresh Tokens
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-It is very important to note that a user's refresh token must also be revoked
+It is critical to note that a user's refresh token must also be revoked
 when logging out; otherwise, this refresh token could just be used to generate
 a new access token.
-Usually this falls to the responsibility of the frontend,
-which must

-It is very important to note that a user's refresh token(s) must also be revoked
-when logging out; otherwise, this refresh token could just be used to generate
-a new access token.
-Usually this falls to the responsibility of the frontend,
+Usually this falls to the responsibility of the frontend
-which should request
+application, which must send two separate requests to the backend in order to
+revoke these tokens.

-It is possible to use two different routes with ``@jwt_required()`` and
+This can be implemented via two separate routes marked with ``@jwt_required()``
+and ``@jwt_required(refresh=True)`` to revoke access and refresh tokens, respectively.
-``@jwt_required(refresh=True)`` to accomplish this.
-However, it is convenient to
-provide a single endpoint where both users
+However, it is more convenient to provide a single endpoint where the frontend
+can send a DELETE for each token.
+This can be done with the following:

 .. code-block:: python
     @app.route("/logout", methods=["DELETE"])